MEDHAT-ALHADDAD/Data-Projects-Catalogue/README.md

 ---
 ### POWER BI PROJECTS:
-- [Global Terrorism: Exploratory Data Analysis and Dashboarding](https://github.com/MEDHAT-ALHADDAD/Global-Terrorism---Exploratory-Data-Analysis-and-Dashboarding) (2023): As a security/defense analyst, we will try to find hot zone of terrorism across the world.
+- [Global Terrorism: Exploratory Data Analysis and Dashboarding](https://github.com/MEDHAT-ALHADDAD/Global-Terrorism---Exploratory-Data-Analysis-and-Dashboarding) (2023): As a security/defense analyst, we will try to find a hot zone of terrorism across the world.
 - [Super Store Retail: Exploratory Data Analysis and Dashboarding](https://github.com/MEDHAT-ALHADDAD/Super-Store-Retail-Exploratory-Data-Analysis-and-Dashboarding)(2023): As a business manager, we will try to find out the weak areas where we can work to make more profit. what all business problems we can derive by exploring the data.
+- [PetMind-Repeat-Purchase-Study](https://github.com/MEDHAT-ALHADDAD/PetMind-Repeat-Purchase-Study) (2023): Analyzing the correlation between **Repeat Purchase** and **Sales** for a pet store, An Analysis for the Datacamp Data Analyst Associate certificate.
 - [Data Science Job Market Insights]() (2023): Conducted in-depth analysis of the market using Power BI

 - [HR Attrition Metrics]() (2022): Created a PBI report for HR metrics insights and analyzed attrition causes